 There are two common misconceptions about the Vindaloo recipe.

 - The first is that it’s a spicy curry.
-The recipe for a typical Vindaloo curry includes pureeing a handful of dried chilies, but these chilies are more for flavor and color than spice, kind of like paprika.
-The end flavors are ‘earthy and aromatic spicy’, not ‘hot spicy’, unless you want to make it spicy.
+The recipe for a typical Vindaloo curry includes pureeing a handful of dried chilies, but these chilies are more for flavor and color rather than spice, kind of like paprika.
+The end flavors are ‘earthy and aromatic spicy’, not ‘hot spicy’.
+However, if you want to make it spicy, you can always increase the quantity of chilies, or, add a pinch or two of cayenne.

-- The second confusion is caused by many restaurants adding potato in this curry.
+- The second confusion is caused by many restaurants, by adding potato in this curry.
 The Hindi word for potato is “aloo”, which coincidently rhymes with “Vindaloo”.
 There is no connection between potatoes and a vindaloo curry.
+But, when you order this dish at your local Indian restaurant, chances are, it’ll have potato cubes too.

 Chicken Vindaloo in Instant PotPrint Recipe